Sreeja0410/my_bot/README.md

 - These challenges were overcome through perseverance, dedication, and a commitment to creating a transformative device.

 # Usage
-The Smart Blind Assistance Stick is designed to provide intuitive and user-friendly navigation for visually impaired individuals.
+The Smart Assistance Stick is designed to provide intuitive and user-friendly navigation for visually impaired individuals.
 Here's how to use it:

 1) Hold the stick firmly in your hand, ensuring a comfortable grip.